This past week the the alt-right and alt-light/new right respectively were treated to two very interesting developments.

 The worst he could say about us was that the meeting was mostly male, and that he got stuck at the dinner table with an old conspiracy theorist (he had to admit however, that this guy was not reflective of the White Nationalists attending).
 I am actually surprised he bothered writing the article up at all.

-As White Nationalist Brad Griffin (aka Hunter Wallace) observed on Twitter: “It is pointless to infiltrate our White group because we are the same people in public as in private.”
+As White Nationalist Hunter Wallace observed on Twitter: “It is pointless to infiltrate our White group because we are the same people in public as in private.”